raymond1/Document-Compiling-CMS/README.md

 ```
 The syntax is the word "compile" followed by the name of a .cdf file.
 For the purposes of this mini tutorial, assume the name fo the cdf file is "filename.cdf".

 2)Generate the filename.cdf file.
-Inside that file, put on one line the name of the template file, the name of the content files, and the resultant file after substitution, all separated by spaces.
+Inside that file, each line consists of the name of a template file, followed by the name of a content file, followed by the resultant file name after substitution, all separated by spaces.
 Make sure your file names don't have spaces.

 For the current mini tutorial, the contents of filename.cdf can  be:
 ```